-Devices check in with Intune either when they receive a notification that tells them to check in or during their regularly scheduled check-in.
-When you target a device or user specifically with an action such as a wipe, lock, passcode reset, app deployment, profile deployment (Wi-Fi, VPN, email, etc.), or policy deployment, Intune will immediately begin trying to notify the device that it should check in with the Intune service to receive these updates.
+Devices check in with Intune when they receive a notification that tells them to check in, or during their regularly scheduled check-in.
+When you target a device or user with an action, such as a wipe, lock, passcode reset, app deployment, profile deployment (Wi-Fi, VPN, email), or policy deployment, Intune immediately tries to notify the device to check in with the Intune service.

-Other changes, such as revising the contact information in the company portal, do not cause an immediate notification to devices.
+Other changes, such as revising the contact information in the company portal, don't cause an immediate notification to devices.

-If multiple policies are deployed to the same user or device, how do I know which settings will get applied?
+If multiple policies are deployed to the same user or device, how do I know which settings are applied?

-When two or more policies are deployed to the same user or device, the evaluation for which setting is applied happens at the individual setting level:
+When two or more policies are deployed to the same user or device, the evaluation for the setting that's applied happens at the individual setting level:

 Compliance policy settings always have precedence over configuration policy settings.

-The most restrictive compliance policy setting is applied if it is evaluated against the same setting in a different compliance policy.
+The most restrictive compliance policy setting applies if it's evaluated against the same setting in a different compliance policy.

-If a configuration policy setting conflicts with a setting in a different configuration policy, this conflict will be displayed in the Intune console.
-You must manually resolve such conflicts.
+If a configuration policy setting conflicts with a setting in a different configuration policy, this conflict is shown in Intune.
+Manually resolve these conflicts.

 What happens when mobile application management policies conflict with each other?
-Which one will be applied to the app?
+Which one applies to the app?

-Conflict values are the most restrictive settings available in a MAM policy, except for the number entry fields (like PIN attempts before reset).
-The number entry fields will be set the same as the values, as if you created a MAM policy in the console by using the recommended settings option.
+Conflict values are the most restrictive settings available in a MAM policy, except for the number entry fields (such as PIN attempts before reset).
+The number entry fields are set the same as the values, as if you created a MAM policy in the console by using the recommended settings option.

 Conflicts occur when two policy settings are the same.
 For example, you configured two MAM policies that are identical except for the copy/paste setting.
-In this scenario, the copy/paste setting will be set to the most restrictive value, but the rest of the settings will be applied as configured.
+In this scenario, the copy/paste setting is set to the most restrictive value, but the rest of the settings are applied as configured.

-If one policy is deployed to the app and takes effect, and then a second one is deployed, the first one will take precedence and stay applied, while the second shows in conflict.
-If they are both applied at the same time, meaning that there is no preceding policy, then they will both be in conflict.
-Any conflicting settings will be set to the most restrictive values.
+If one policy is deployed to the app and takes effect, and then a second one is deployed, the first app takes precedence and stays applied.
+The second policy shows in conflict.
+If they are both applied at the same time, meaning that there isn't preceding policy, then they both are in conflict.
+Any conflicting settings are set to the most restrictive values.

 What happens when iOS custom policies conflict?

-Intune does not evaluate the payload of Apple Configuration files or a custom Open Mobile Alliance Uniform Resource Identifier (OMA-URI) policy.
+Intune doesn't evaluate the payload of Apple Configuration files or a custom Open Mobile Alliance Uniform Resource Identifier (OMA-URI) policy.
 It merely serves as the delivery mechanism.

-When you deploy a custom policy, ensure that the configured settings do not conflict with compliance, configuration, or other custom policies.
-In the case of a custom policy with settings conflicts, the order in which settings are applied is random.
+When you deploy a custom policy, confirm that the configured settings don't conflict with compliance, configuration, or other custom policies.
+If a custom policy with settings conflicts, then the order the settings are applied is random.

 What happens when a policy is deleted or no longer applicable?

-When you delete a policy, or you remove a device from a group to which a policy was deployed, the policy and settings will be removed from the device according to the following lists.
+When you delete a policy, or you remove a device from a group that has a deployed policy, then the policy and settings are removed from the device according to the following lists.